History of the Choir

 As is the case with all choirs, it is the skill and dedication of the musical director which sets the tone.
 Over the years, the Royal Dunedin Male Choir has been very fortunate to have been led and inspired by many talented and dedicated Gentlemen.

-Beginning with the choir’s founder Samuel Moyle in 1886, he was followed by: Benno Scherek, Arthur Barth, Raphael Squarise, Jesse Timson (25 years), Dr Victor Galway (17 years), Alfred Walmsley, William Francis, Ernest Drake, Charles Collins, Gilmore McConnell, Donald Munro, James Clark, Val Drew (a record 26 years), Harry Madden, Les Bonar, and our current Musical Director is Richard Madden (son of Harry Madden) who took up the position in 2001.
+Beginning with the choir’s founder Samuel Moyle in 1886, he was followed by: Benno Scherek, Arthur Barth, Raphael Squarise, Jesse Timson (25 years), Dr Victor Galway (17 years), Alfred Walmsley, William Francis, Ernest Drake, Charles Collins, Gilmore McConnell, Donald Munro, James Clark, Val Drew (a record 26 years), Harry Madden, Les Bonar, Richard Madden QSM and our current Musical Director is John Buchanan MNZM who took up the position in 2020.

 The choir has been well served by 27 very talented pianists since 1886 and, coming forward in time, have included: Edward Taylor, Chas Martin, Colin Oliver, Iain Kerr, Judy Faris (nee Galloway) with a record 27 years service, and from 1994 to the present, Linda Folland (nee Kydd).